 How do I know if a contractor's quote includes all materials?

-A comprehensive contractor quote in Ottawa should clearly itemize all materials, but many homeowners get caught with incomplete quotes that lead to costly surprises during construction.
+A proper contractor quote in Ottawa should clearly itemize all materials, but many don't - here's how to ensure you're protected before signing anything.

-Your quote should specify every major material component.
-For a bathroom renovation, this means listing the exact toilet model, vanity specifications, tile quantities and grades, plumbing fixtures with model numbers, electrical components, insulation type, drywall thickness, primer and paint brands, and even smaller items like screws, adhesives, and caulking.
-Kitchen projects should detail cabinet specifications, countertop materials and edge treatments, appliance models, backsplash materials, flooring type and underlayment, and all hardware.
+A thorough Ottawa contractor quote must specify every material component.
+For a bathroom renovation, this means listing the exact toilet model, vanity dimensions, tile type and quantity, plumbing fixtures, electrical components, and even smaller items like screws, caulking, and primer.
+Kitchen projects should detail cabinet specifications, countertop materials, appliances (if included), hardware, and all installation supplies.

 Red Flags in Material Specifications